vsosp16/portfolio/content/_index.md

   {{< faq-item title="Professional Background" >}}
   First 4 years of my career were at a local software agency in my city.
 Here I gained experience in various fields.
 Later, I worked as a freelancer for a while and finally met with UXly Software, a company providing services specifically for Silicon Valley startups.
 This experience boosted my confidence in handling global projects.
   In the meantime, I served long and short-term services for other businesses and completed numerous freelance projects for individual clients.
   {{< /faq-item >}}

-  {{< faq-item title="Projects - What I have done?" >}}
-  - A WordPress theme available on [Envato](#).
-  - Built custom WooCommerce [REST API frontend dashboard](#) solutions.
-  - Elementor and Timber (.twig) [Template engine integration](#).
-  - Published Several [free plugins](#) in the WordPress.org library.
-  - An OpenCart plugin listed in the official OpenCart repository.
-  - Built E-commerce projects with WooCommerce, Shopify, and OpenCart.
-  - Built a Custom PHP e-commerce project.
-  - Created Figma to Webflow/WordPress projects.
-  - Managed and contributed to a variety of web projects across different industries.

-  Check out my full [portfolio here](/portfolio/).
-  {{< /faq-item >}}

   {{< faq-item title="Why Choose Yasin?" >}}